JaviSoto/Talks/SwiftUserGroup-SF-April2016/SwiftUserGroup-SF-April2016.md

 - Precompilation == Speed

-^ - This is THE reason we use Carthage for some dependencies.
+^ - But we also use Carthage.
+This is THE reason we use Carthage for some dependencies: app compilation speed.
 - The Swift compiler is not as fast as the Obj-C compiler.
 While it may get better, I believe this may always hold true, and pre-compiling code that you're not constantly changing is a great idea.
+- Unfortunately there's been Xcode and lldb issues related to pre-compiling Swift libraries outside of the main Xcode project for over a year now, so this definitely comes with trade-offs.

 ----

 ### Swift Package Manager

-^ - In the near future, I can't wait to move everything over to SPM, as soon Xcode integration is in good shape.
+^ - In the near future, I can't wait to move everything over to SPM, as soon as the Xcode integration is in good shape.

 ---

 ### Interface Builder

----

-### Interface Builder

-- AutoLayout
-- Storyboards?
-- robb/Cartography

-^ - I'm a big fan of IB.
-There's very very little layout code in the Fabric app.
-Only some views that must dynamically create constraints, and we use Cartography for that.
+^ - Next: Interface Builder.
+I'm a big fan of IB.
+-  There's very very little layout code in the Fabric app.
+Only some views that must dynamically create constraints, and we use the Cartography library for that.
+- Being able to set up AutoLayout constraints in Interface Builder greatly reduces the amount of UI code we need to write in the app.

 ----